On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

-In particular, the test map t can be deformed $G$-equivariantly relative to $\bd X$ to a map $t'$, such that $0\not\in t'(X)$. \end{theorem} The map $t'$ is what I call a topological counter-example.
+is zero as well.
+In particular, the test map t can be deformed $G$-equivariantly relative to $\bd X$ to a map $t'$, such that $0\not\in t'(X)$. \end{theorem} The existence of the test map $t'$ that fulfills the boundary conditions is what we call a topological counter-example.

-\begin{proof}[Sketch of Proof] To construct a nice representative for $[S_{or}]$ we take the standard 2-sphere and scale it down linearly along the $z$-axis of $\RR^3$.
-This is our $\Gamma$ and we let $t$ and $S$ be the corresponding test map and solution set, respectively. $S$ is a disjoint union of $16=\frac{1}{3}\cdot\sharp G$ circles.
-One octahedron on the scaled sphere looks as follows (one looks along the z-axis):
+\begin{proof}[Sketch of Proof] To construct a convenient representative for $[S_{\rm{or}}]$ we take for $\Gamma$ a parametrisation of the ellipsoid $\{(x,y,z)\st x^2+y^2+2z^2=8\}$, which has a rotational symmetry about the $z$-axis.
+We let $t$ and $S$ be the corresponding test map and solution set, respectively.
+We compute $S$ explicitly as a real algebraic variety; the relevant SageMath script is available at~\cite{Mat09squarePegRepository}.
+One inscribed regular octahedron has the six vertices $\pm(2,0,\sqrt{2})$ and $\pm(1,\pm\sqrt{3},-\sqrt{2})$.
+If we rotate this octahedron around the $z$-axis then we get up to symmetry all inscribed octahedra in $\Gamma$, and $S$ is a disjoint union of $16=\frac{1}{3}\cdot\sharp G$ circles; see Figure~\ref{figInscribedOctahedron}.